Find Grad Schools

 26 Yearly Graduations

 University of Michigan - Ann Arbor is the 14th most popular school in the nation for students seeking a master's degree in child development.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
-During the most recent year for which we have data, 26 people received their master's degree in child development from U-M. Around 49% of these students were from an underrepresented racial-ethnic group, and 83% were women.
-Data shows that U-M graduates that hold this degree go on to make a median salary of $50,014.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 26 people received their master's degree in child development from U-M. About 84% of this group were women, and 39% were students from an underrepresented racial-ethnic group.

 #16